-In 2018, Charlie Hannigan and his dog, Brady, were introduced to the health revolution.
+In 2018, Charlie Hannigan and his dog, Brady, joined the health revolution.
+In doing so, he became our very first customer.

 A longtime friend of Get Joy Founder & CEO Tom Arrix, Charlie saw the life-changing impact that dietary improvements had on Tom’s dog, Cooper, and knew the standard for how we feed our dogs was changing.